-CINE 105 Film Subjects
+CINE 105 Film Subjects (3)

-Note: May be taken 4 times
+3 hours lecture Note: May be taken 4 times

 Transfer acceptability: CSU; UC - Credit determined by UC upon review of course syllabus.

 A study of selected motion picture themes such as women in films, the western, the films of Hitchcock/Chabrol.
 Check the Class Schedule each semester for the particular subject.